Theory test tips: how to pass first time

 The driving theory test is often stressful – our guide is designed to provide all the advice you need to past first time

-When learning to drive, the driving theory test is the first hurdle you’ll have to contend with.
-It’s a big commitment and there’s plenty to learn, but by understanding what’s expected of you and preparing for the questions, there’s no reason why you shouldn’t pass first time.
+The theory test is the first hurdle you’ll have to overcome before you’re able to even book your practical driving test.
+It’s an intensive exam and there’s plenty you need to learn but by understanding what’s expected of you and preparing for the questions, there’s no reason why you shouldn’t pass first time.

-It’s essential you practise for the test, and there are many resources available to help.
-Knowing all the facts and figures will help to boost your confidence, putting you in the best possible frame of mind.
+Practice makes perfect and we highly recommend testing yourself on potential questions in the lead up to your test.
+There are many resources available to help, including mock tests and helpful handbooks.
+Knowing what to expect from the test and all the facts and figures you’ll be expected to know will help to boost your confidence, putting you in the best possible frame of mind.

 Here, we’ll take you through the test, what you can expect and how to prepare…